 SBC Summit Malta 2026 Preview: Regulation, Sports Betting and B2B Technology Lead the Agenda

-SBC Summit Malta 2026 is set to take place April 21–23 at the Malta Marriott Hotel & Spa, bringing together operators, regulators, technology suppliers, and affiliates from across the global iGaming sector.
+SBC Summit Malta 2026 takes place April 28–30 at the InterContinental Malta, bringing together an expected 6,000 operators, regulators, technology suppliers, and affiliates from across the global iGaming sector.
 The event, organised by SBC (Sports Betting Community), has established itself as one of the key spring gatherings on the iGaming calendar, with a particular focus on the European and Mediterranean markets.

 The iGaming Pulse editorial team will be providing full coverage of SBC Summit Malta 2026, including previews, on-site reporting, and post-event analysis.